Skip to main content

 What's the price per square foot — and why is that number misleading?

-Our DADUs pencil to roughly $400–$525/sqft, AADUs $325–$425/sqft, and garage conversions $300–$425/sqft.
-The number is useful for sanity checks, but smaller ADUs always cost more per sqft because kitchens, baths, and utility hookups don't scale down.
-Compare total project cost against scope, not /sqft against /sqft.
+Our DADUs pencil to roughly $330–$380/sqft all-in, with a $330/sqft floor on 1,000+ sqft builds.
+Smaller ADUs land a bit higher because kitchens, baths, and utility hookups don't scale down.
+The number is useful for sanity checks, but always compare total project cost against scope, not /sqft against /sqft.

 What hidden costs blow up an ADU budget?